 Valued packaged with all the necessary accessories, including 110VAC and 12VDC chargers, headset adapter, Alkaline battery tray, Belt Clip, USB programming cable, and a large capacity 1800mAh Li-Ion rechargeable battery.

-The Icom IC-A25C is a powerful air band COM handheld with 6 watts of power and an IP57 waterproof rating; weather cannot stop these radios.
+The IC-A25C is Icom's latest handheld aviation radio.
+It's a powerful air band COM handheld with 6 watts of power and an IP57 waterproof rating; weather cannot stop these radios.
 The handheld transceiver includes a large 2350mAh Li-ion battery, providing a long operating time.
 The easy-to-use interface and large 2.3-inch LCD display combine to provide stress-free programming and in-flight operation.

 The Yaesu FTA-550 is packed with features, yet very affordable.
 With an oversize full dot-matrix LCD display, the FTA-550 Airband Transceiver provides full communication on the Aircraft communications Band and additionally provides VOR and localizer navigation features on the "NAV" band.
 The FTA-550 includes NOAA weather band monitoring and the capability of programming up to 200 memory channels with a quick and easy channel recall feature.